adeelms/adeelms/README.md

 <h1>Hi, I'm Adeel! <br/><a href="https://github.com/adeelms">Computational</a> - <a href="https://www.linkedin.com/in/psychologistadeel/">Cognitive Neuroscience</a> nerd, sorry Researcher!!!😉</h1>

 I am beginning my career as a computational and cognitive neuroscience researcher, passionate about making AI, computers, and robots neuroscientifically and cognitively intelligent.
 Currently, I am focusing on quantitative analysis of neural and behavioral data, with a rising interest in Human-Computer/AI/Robot Interaction.
+> **Open to research collaborations and lab placements.**
+> By bringing me into your lab or team, you will gain a dedicated researcher with a deep understanding of human cognition, hands-on training in experimental methods, and the robust computational data analysis skills.
+I am eager to apply these skills to innovative projects.
+If you are building at the intersection of brains and machines, let's build the future of cognitive tech together.
 <h2>👨‍💻 Projects:</h2>

 - <b>Data Analyses Projects </b>